felipecembranelli/MerakiCaptivePortal/README.md

 ### Splash Page

 Web application written using Python and hosted on GAE.
-It has one authentication screen and a authorization mechanism:
+It has one authentication screen and an authorization mechanism:

 ![](https://github.com/felipecembranelli/MerakiCaptivePortal/blob/master/Screenshots/tela1.PNG)